MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/viewerexample.md

 ```
 {{</highlight>}}

-We now re-use the *filepath* field from the `ImageLoad` module for our interface.
+We now reuse the *filepath* field from the `ImageLoad` module for our interface.
 Add a *Window* and a *Vertical* to the bottom of your *.script* file.
 Add the just created parameter field *filepath* inside your *Vertical* as seen below.

 {{< highlight filename="MyViewerApplication.script" >}}
 ``` Stan